varadero cuba

 Getting to Varadero

-Buses to Varadero
+Buses from Havana to Varadero

 Varadero is located about two hours east of Havana, making it a perfect day trip from Havana but an even better overnight trip.
 The easiest option for transport from Havana to Varadero is by Viazul buses.
 Buses depart from the central bus terminal in Havana (Terminal de Omnibuses), near the Plaza de la Revolución.